-Event Management – a period of up to 2 hours allowing the Control room to formulate a response to an event and attempt resolution (Entry and Exit)
+Event Management; a period of up to 2 hours allowing our Control Room to formulate a response to an uncertainty event and attempt resolution.

-Operating Margins (OM) – Should the control rooms attempted resolution be unsuccessful, a period, defined within Operating Margins contracts, between Control room ‘calling’ OM and the physical response.
-(Exit Only)
+Operating Margins (OM); if the Event Management is unsuccessful, then the period between our Control Room ‘calling’ OM and the physical response.
+This period is defined within OM contracts.

-This is repeated for all defined events across supply and demand patterns and national linepack levels in line with the process described in Figure E11.
+This is repeated for all defined events across supply and demand patterns and national linepack levels in line with the process described in Figure 18.